mantidproject/mantidimaging/_sources/installation.rst.txt

 There are several options for installing:

-- :ref:`Installing with Windows installer` - Simplest method on Windows
+- :ref:`installing-windows` - Simplest method on Windows

-- :ref:`Installing with Mamba/Conda` - Linux or Windows.
+- :ref:`installing-mamba`- Linux or Windows.
 Most flexible.
 Does not need admin access.

-- :ref:`Using Mantid Imaging on IDAaaS` - For ISIS users
+- :ref:`installing-idaaas` - For ISIS users

-- For installation from source see the :ref:`Developer Guide`
+- For installation from source see the :ref:`developer_guide`

 Requirements
 ------------